11 Sep 1994

 In March 2019, the Ethiopian then claimed the biggest victory of his burgeoning career to win the Tokyo Marathon by a two-minute margin in a time of 2:04:48.

-In his most recent outing, Birhanu elevated himself to a new stratosphere by finishing second in the Berlin Marathon in a dazzling 2:02:48 – a performance which propelled him to number three on the all-time lists behind his NNRT team-mates Eliud Kipchoge and Kenenisa Bekele.
+Later that year, Birhanu elevated himself to a new stratosphere by finishing second in the Berlin Marathon in a dazzling 2:02:48 – a performance which propelled him to number three on the all-time lists behind his NNRT team-mates Eliud Kipchoge and Kenenisa Bekele.

 Did You Know?